patrickmineault/research_code/docs/slides/03-testing.md

 A: 1:1 to 3:1, but can be many, many times that in safety critical applications

-e.g. the aviation standard DO-178C requires 100% code coverage at its third highest safety level (Level C).
+e.g. the aviation standard DO-178C requires 100% code coverage (percentage of lines of code called by the tests) at its third highest safety level (Level C).

+For more down-to-earth applications, 80% code coverage is a common target.
+[You can use the `Coverage.py` package to figure out your test coverage](https://coverage.readthedocs.io/en/coverage-5.3.1/).

 # Demo